Euphemia: Hagiography

-According to the Synaxarion of Constantinople, a collection of hagiographies, both parties wrote a confession of their faith and placed them on the breast of Saint Euphemia within her tomb.
-After three days the tomb was opened and the scroll with the Orthodox confession was seen in the right hand of St Euphemia while the scroll of the Monophysites lay at her feet.

-This, however, is most likely a forgery, as it is completely absent from literature until appearing in an 11th-century Synaxarium from Constantinople, leading scholars to dismiss it as a post-hoc legend.
-Moreover, it claims that a certain "tome of the monophysites [sic]" was found at her feet; however, no such tome has existed, neither Monophysite nor Miaphysite, and Pope Dioscorus I of Alexandria had not written any tomes of such nature.
-No letter, acts of a council, apologetic, or other works of any kind reference such a miracle either after Chalcedon, including a letter to Leo of Rome by the council in which it mentions Euphemia (as Chalcedon is her city) without any miracle.

 Relics

 Sarcophagus containing some of the relics of Saint Euphemia in Rovinj.

-When the persecution of Diocletian ended, the Christians laid Saint Euphemia's reputed relics in a golden sarcophagus, placed within a church that was dedicated to her.
-Her relics attracted crowds of pilgrims for centuries.

-Russian-made reliquary of Saint Euphemia in the Church of St. George in Istanbul.
+Following her death, Euphemia's relics were gathered by Christians and kept in a reqliuary kept in a church named in her honor in Chalcedon.
+The church became the site of the Council of Chalcedon in 451.

-Around the year 620, in the wake of the conquest of Chalcedon by the Persians under Khosrau I in the year 617, the relics of Saint Euphemia were transferred to a new church in Constantinople.
-There, during the persecutions of the Iconoclasts, her reliquary was said to have been thrown into the sea, from which it was recovered by the ship-owning brothers Sergios and Sergonos, who belonged to the Orthodox party, and who gave it over to the local bishop who hid them in a secret crypt.
+Around the year 620, in the wake of the conquest of Chalcedon by the Sasanian Empire in the year 617, the relics of Saint Euphemia were transferred to a new church in Constantinople.
+There, amid the Byzantine Iconoclasm, her reliquary was said to have been thrown into the sea, from which it was recovered by the ship-owning brothers Sergios and Sergonos, who belonged to the Orthodox party, and who gave it over to the local bishop who hid them in a secret crypt.
 The relics were afterwards taken to the Island of Lemnos, and in 796 they were returned to Constantinople.
-The majority of her relics are still in the Patriarchal Church of St. George, in Istanbul.
+The majority of her relics are still in the Patriarchal Cathedral Church of St. George, in Istanbul.

 A reliquary believed to contain Euphemia's head and body was situated in the Church of St John of the Collachium, the conventual church of the Knights Hospitaller on Rhodes, by 1479.